Managing aircraft noise while protecting Australia's national interests

-While aircraft noise will never be eliminated, Defence pilots and crews operate the aircraft in ways that minimise aircraft noise.
-Defence has an honest and open approach about the noise experienced by residents living near our bases and training areas, and we are working with communities to reduce noise impacts whilst balancing operational and training requirements.
+Defence has a consultative and open approach to the noise experienced by residents living near our bases and training areas, and we are working with affected communities and local councils to advise on land zoning and reduce noise impacts whilst balancing operational and training requirements.

-No one can predict when or where Defence will need to respond, so our pilots and crews need experience in a range of environments.
-This includes day and night flying, high and low altitude flying and bombing and gunnery practice.
+No one can predict when or where Defence will need to operate, so our aircrews need experience in a range of environments.
 Although some training is conducted using flying simulators, nothing replaces actual experience for our pilots and crews.
-Army, Navy and Air Force aviation have played an essential role in Operation Queensland Flood Assist, Operation Yasi Assist, Operation Christchurch Assist, Operation Pacific Assist, and the 2013 Queensland Floods.

-Air Force reduces the effects of noise from military aircraft operations as much as possible.
-We can do this by limiting the speed of aircraft in populated areas; avoiding the use of after burner when safe to do so; minimising flying over residential areas and other noise sensitive buildings such as hospitals and schools; climbing to altitude as quickly as possible when departing; and minimising flying late at night or early in the morning.
+When flying, noise reduction is accomplished by limiting the speed of aircraft in populated areas; avoiding the use of after-burners when safe to do so; minimising flying over residential areas and other noise sensitive buildings such as hospitals and schools; climbing to altitude as quickly as possible when departing; and minimising flying late at night or early in the morning.